 '''

-block in quick on fxp0 proto tcp from any to any port ssh pass in all
+block in quick on fxp0 proto tcp to port ssh pass in all

 '''

 These rules are evaluated a little differently.
 If the block line is matched, due to the quick option, the packet will be blocked, and the rest of the ruleset will be ignored.